 The Hibernate Search Elasticsearch backend, once configured, will work just fine in most setups.
-However, if you need to use Amazon's managed Elasticsearch service, you will find it requires a proprietary authentication method: request signing.
+However, if you need to use Amazon OpenSearch Service or Amazon OpenSearch Serverless, you will find they require a proprietary authentication method: request signing.

 While request signing is not supported by default, you can enable it with an additional dependency and a bit of configuration.